ardatan/graphql-tools/docs/source/remote-schemas.md

   Link API
 </h3>

 Since graphql-tools supports using a link for the network layer, the API is the same as you would write on the client.
-To learn more about how Apollo Link works, check out the [docs](); Both GraphQL and Apollo Links have slightly varying concepts of what `context` is used for.
-To make it easy to use your GraphQL context to create your Apollo Link context, `makeRemoteExecutableSchema` takes an optional `linkContext` function.
-This is shown in the authentication example below.
+To learn more about how Apollo Link works, check out the [docs](https://apollo-links-docs.netlify.com/links); Both GraphQL and Apollo Links have slightly varying concepts of what `context` is used for.
+To make it easy to use your GraphQL context to create your Apollo Link context, `makeRemoteExecutableSchema` attaches the context from the graphql resolver onto the link context under `graphqlContext`.

 Basic usage